OMalenfantThuot/My_BigDFT/README.md

 This will copy the MyBigDFT sources, then set the environment variables needed by MyBigDFT before installing it.

+### To use pseudopotential files (optional)

+To be able to use pseudopotential files in the calculations, the following line must be added to the `~/.bashrc` file:

+`export PSEUDODIR="/path/to/the/directory/for/pseudos/files/"`

+The desired files must be named `psppar.` with the extension being the corresponding element atomic symbol.

 ### Extra steps you might need to follow